Mastercard Track will "simplify and automate payments" between businesses.

 What Mastercard Track brings to the table

-Regardless of the industry, all businesses need to make transactions with other businesses in order to run, and it falls on business owners to keep track of each transaction.
+Regardless of the industry, most businesses need to accept payments from other businesses in order to run, and it falls on business owners to keep track of each transaction.
 While numerous companies have helped move that process onto computers and the internet, Mastercard's new Track brand of services will try to bring the many facets of B2B buying and selling under a single program.

 Track will do this, according to Mastercard, by letting businesses customize how their B2B transactions and the information that needs to be tracked are managed.